 What to pay attention to when choosing a Japanese name

-The first thing that needs to be considered is pronunciation.
-If you want to introduce your Japanese nickname to others, the most important thing is to teach them how to pronounce it.
-You don’t have to worry about it being hard because the fundamental pronunciation of the Japanese language is super easy.
-The only tricky part is writing the Kanji, the most difficult part of the 3 Japanese writing systems.
-But it will make your Japanese name really cool!
+The first thing that needs to be considered when giving yourself a Japanese name is pronunciation.
+It’s important people can pronounce it and you like the sound of it.
+There is little to worry about as the fundamental pronunciation of the Japanese language is super easy.
+The only tricky part is writing your name in Kanji, the most difficult part of the 3 Japanese writing systems, which we’ll talk about later.

 Also, just like in English, it’s advised to choose a normal name.
 Don’t take a name with bizarre meanings or names for objects.
 I have a friend who gave himself the English name “chocolate.”
-You know how weird it sounds.
+That sounds weird, right?
 Thus, the best way to avoid such a situation is to ask your Japanese friends or teachers to confirm that your name is normal and has no negative associations.
 Or you can also choose from the most popular Japanese name list we prepared for you in the latter part of this article.

 Japanese names are mostly written in Kanji